Are you looking to download WordPress and create your website?

 Creating Your WordPress Database

 Once the WordPress files are uploaded, you need to go to your hosting control panel to create a database.
-We’ll show you how to do that using cPanel, but if your hosting provider has a different control panel, then just look for the ‘phpMyAdmin’ option.
+We will show you how to do that using cPanel, but if your hosting provider has a different control panel, then just look for the ‘phpMyAdmin’ option.